nhadro/spfx-env-deployment-automation/README.md

 4. Update the Deploy- files with the correct CDN path urls as well as the appcatalog paths.
 5. Run Deploy-Development.cmd
         - This will:
             a.
-Clean the solution
+Clean the solution.__
             b.
-Run the gulp task to update the component manifests.
+Run the gulp task to update the component manifests.__
             c.
-Run the gulp task to update the package solution manifest.
+Run the gulp task to update the package solution manifest.__
             d.
-Run the gulp task to update the write-manifest
+Run the gulp task to update the write-manifest.__
             e.
-Run the normal gulp command
+Run the normal gulp command.__
             f.
-Bundle using the --ship command.
+Bundle using the --ship command.__
             g.
-Upload all solution assets to the CDN specified
+Upload all solution assets to the CDN specified.__
             h.
-Package the solution using the --ship command
+Package the solution using the --ship command.__
             i.
-Upload the newly created package to the app catalog
+Upload the newly created package to the app catalog.__
             j.
-Deploy the newly added solution.
+Deploy the newly added solution.__

 6. Now you will be able to add "HelloWorld-Development" on a page.